-On my way back from Cyprus where I spent a week exploring the gorgeous Mediterranean island (which you can read all about here), I stopped over in Frankfurt for the night.
+On my way back from Cyprus where I spent a week exploring the gorgeous Mediterranean island, I stopped over in Frankfurt for the night.
 (My layover was actually 23 hours, and I used that time to leave Germany and go explore Luxembourg instead) but here’s what I managed to squeeze in in Frankfurt, and how I survived the night in the airport.

 Arriving in Frankfurt

 Once you’ve landed, if you want to head out of the airport that day, you’re going to need to look for passport control.
 Follow any sign that says exit, and you should find a border guard soon enough.

 If you’re an EU national, you can scan your passport and they’ll take an automated photo to match you to your ID.
 If not, you’ll need to go have a conversation with a border guard, but these tend to be brief and quick.